Application Caching using Ehcache

 </ehcache>

-An example of overriding all caches can be found in the extensions/database/ext-data/src/main/resources/environments/default/files/conf/cache/ehcache-fast-updates.xml
+An example of overriding all caches can be found in the extensions/database/ext-data/src/main/resources/environments/default/files/conf/cache/ehcache-fast-updates.xml file.

 Recommended Practices